Rayanis55/Rayanis55/README.md

 # Hi, how are you ?
 I am a full-stack web developer who creates web projects mainly with my organization.
-I also know how to design and I am a streamer and youtuber
+I'm also know how to design and I am a streamer and youtuber

 ## Use languages :
 ![Python](https://img.shields.io/badge/Python-blue?style=for-the-badge&logo=python&logoColor=white)